9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 The `BookInfo` after the `data` keyword is the name of our new type.
 We call `BookInfo` a *type constructor*.
 Once we have defined a type, we will use its type constructor to refer to it.
-As we\'ve already mentioned, a type name, and hence a type constructor, must start with a capital letter.
+As we've already mentioned, a type name, and hence a type constructor, must start with a capital letter.

 The `Book` that follows is the name of the *value constructor* (sometimes called a data constructor).
 We use this to create a value of the `BookInfo` type.
-A value constructor\'s name must also start with a capital letter.
+A value constructor's name must also start with a capital letter.

 After `Book`, the `Int`, `String`, and `[String]` that follow are the *components* of the type.
-A component serves the same purpose in Haskell as a field in a structure or class would in another language: it\'s a
-\"slot\" where we keep a value.
-(We\'ll often refer to components as fields.)
+A component serves the same purpose in Haskell as a field in a structure or class would in another language: it's a "slot" where we keep a value.
+(We'll often refer to components as fields.)

-In this example, the `Int` represents a book\'s identifier (e.g. in a stock database), `String` its title, and `[String]` the names of its authors.
+In this example, the `Int` represents a book's identifier (e.g. in a stock database), `String` its title, and `[String]` the names of its authors.

-To make the link to a concept we\'ve already seen, the `BookInfo` Type contains the same components as a 3-tuple of type `(Int, String, [String])`, but it has a distinct type.
-We can\'t accidentally (or deliberately) use one in a context where the other is expected.
+To make the link to a concept we've already seen, the `BookInfo` Type contains the same components as a 3-tuple of type `(Int, String, [String])`, but it has a distinct type.
+We can't accidentally (or deliberately) use one in a context where the other is expected.
 For instance, a bookstore is also likely to carry magazines.